-Houston Independent School District ORGANIZATION September 2020 Superintendent of Schools
+Houston Independent School District

 Along with the development of the high level components of the strategic plan for the district, the district undertakes many specific initiatives to facilitate accomplishment of the stated goals.

 The following represents a partial list of the various district-wide initiatives and programs as they correspond to the district's mission and four goals as well as an indication of the progress towards accomplishment of these goals.
 Some of these initiatives are already underway and listed below.